joe-scotto/TextFieldStepper/README.md

 This modifier should be tied to a specific view in which you want interaction to occur, do not place it at the highest level of execution or things may not work as you intend.

 # Floating point
 The underlying value that `TextFieldStepper` expects is a `Double` which of course can sometimes cause floating-point issues.
-The component itself doesn’t ever modify the value however for validation checks it will be [`.rounded()`](https://developer.apple.com/documentation/swift/double/rounded(_:)) to 9 decimal places and then truncated to 8.
+The component itself doesn’t ever modify the value however for validation checks it will be [`.rounded()`](https://developer.apple.com/documentation/swift/double/rounded(_:)) to 9 decimal places.
+The value then is truncated when shown in text format to 8 decimal places, however, this can be changed with the `maximumDecimalPlaces` parameter.
 This should not be an issue in nearly all situations but I just wanted to mention it for transparency sake.

 # License
 MIT License